 I’m happy for her and all and I’m definitely not jealous but the truth is the truth,” she finished with obvious venom even though she tried to conceal it.

 Siju gave the expected ‘hmm’ and ‘oh’ but kept mute throughout the spiteful monologue.
 Anike was not fooling anyone, she was obviously jealous; it was as transparent as glass.

 If she didn’t know the kind of person Anike was, maybe she would have fallen for the ‘I’m happy for her, I’m not jealous of her’ line but she knew better.

 Knowing better than to feed Anike’s shallowness, she changed the subject seamlessly.

-However, seated on the table behind them was Mr. Adejo, a gallery owner, who wondered about the beautiful young lady yapping non-stop and clearly full of envy.
+However, seated at the table behind them was Mr. Adejo, a gallery owner, who wondered about the beautiful young lady yapping non-stop and clearly full of envy.

 Two weeks later, Mr. Adejo decided to go in search of the sculptor he had heard about, Anike Rahmeen.
 His curator had told him about her and showed him some of her work and he had been impressed.

 He had decided to give her art a place in his next exhibition.